Kartvaya2008/fraud-detection-ml-accredian/README.md

 The notebook is designed to be self-explanatory.
 Every non-obvious decision has a comment explaining the reasoning behind it.

 ---

-Dataset Note:
-The original dataset link was not accessible, so a similar large-scale fraud detection dataset (PaySim) was used to simulate real-world conditions.
----

 ## Known Issues and Fixes Applied